mchalapuk/hyper-text-slider/doc/class-names.md

 > **NOTE**
 >
 > This class does not provide visual styles for arrows.
 It must be used in combination
-> with [ht-theme--basic-arrows](class-names.md#ht-theme--basic-arrows) or custom theme that defines arrow visuals.
+> with <a href="class-names.md#ht-theme--basic-arrows">ht-theme--basic-arrows</a> or custom theme that defines arrow visuals.

 *@is-default-theme* - false